 Using An Smartphone App To Get Images from 110 Film

-Another option is using a smartphone app like PhotoScan by GoogleOpens in a new tab. to scan the 4×6 prints you receive back from CVS.
-The free app is available for iPhone phonesOpens in a new tab. and Android phonesOpens in a new tab. and takes high resolution images of prints without reflections as well as automatically crops, resizes, rotates, and enhances the image.
+Another option is using a smartphone app like PhotoScan by Google to scan the 4×6 prints you receive back from CVS.
+The free app is available for iPhone phones and Android phones and takes high resolution images of prints without reflections as well as automatically crops, resizes, rotates, and enhances the image.

 Pros & Cons of Getting A 110 Film at CVS

-CVS is a good place to develop your 110 filmOpens in a new tab. because of its convenient locations, decent quality photo prints, and has better scans than Walmart.
-Similar to WalgreensOpens in a new tab. and WalmartOpens in a new tab., CVS doesn’t return your negatives.
-If you want your negatives returned and/or you care about getting more than low quality and low resolution scans, I suggest that you read this guide that lists several places to get film developedOpens in a new tab. that will return negatives and give you much better quality scans.
+CVS is a good place to develop your 110 film because of its convenient locations, decent quality photo prints, and has better scans than Walmart.
+Similar to Walgreens and Walmart, CVS doesn’t return your negatives.
+If you want your negatives returned and/or you care about getting more than low quality and low resolution scans, I suggest that you read this guide that lists several places to get film developed that will return negatives and give you much better quality scans.

 Below are a list of pros and cons about getting a 110 film developed at CVS.